scriptPilot/google-tasks-to-skedpal/README.md

 ### Usage

-* Add new tasks in Google Tasks
-* Manage and complete tasks in SkedPal
-* If there is a `Sent by Google Tasks` link in the SkedPal task, open it to complete the task in Google Tasks before completing it in SkedPal
+Now you can add new tasks in Google and have them available in SkedPal within a minute.
+In SkedPal you can manage and schedule them properly.
+Before completing the task in SkedPal, follow the `Sent by Google Tasks` link the task description to complete the task in Google first.

 ## Developers